Gas holder: Argentina

-This gas holder once operated by Gas del Estado is located in Villa Maipú, Partido de San Martín, Argentina.
-It was built in 1948 by MAN, and it was used to store coke gas produced by a near factory named Usina Corrales.
-With a total height of 85 m and a diameter of 54 m, it was operational for short period of time until in 1954 it was decommissioned.
-The structure remains in place and it is property of Gas Natural Fenosa.
+Gas del Estado owned and operated a gasometer in Villa Maipú, Partido de San Martín, Argentina.
+Built in 1948 by MAN, it was used to store coke gas produced by Usina Corrales, a factory nearby.
+It is 85 m high and 54 m wide and was operated for only 6 years until it was decommissioned in 1954.
+It is currently owned by Gas Natural Fenosa.

 Other storage systems

 Most gas is stored in large underground reservoirs such as salt caverns.
 For short-term local storage, line-packing is the preferred method.

 Throughout the 1960s and 1970s it was thought that gas holders could be replaced with high-pressure bullets (a cylindrical pressure vessel with hemispherical ends).
 However, regulations brought in meant that all new bullets must be built several miles out of towns and cities, and the security of storing large amounts of high-pressure natural gas above ground made them unpopular with local people and councils.
 Bullets are gradually being decommissioned.
 It is also possible to store natural gas in liquid form, and this is widely practised throughout the world.